LehtonenKalle/team5-project-work/README.md

 ## About our website

-Our project work is going to be a website for bus schedules and ticketing.
+Our group project work is a website for bus schedules and ticketing.
 This means that the website will have fuctionality for observing various bus schedules and purchasing tickets accordingly.
 It will also include a customer service page and login page.

 [Link to our layout](http://figma.com)

 ### Kalle
-##### Home page (index.html)
 - Created header for the web pages
+- Created Home page (index.html)
+- Travelling Page (In Progress)

 ### Lauri
 ##### Ticket page